What is Mindfulness?

 Mindfulness in reality.....

 Mindfulness is a practice.
 Nobody is present with self compassion all of the time.
 We live busy lives, we have lots of things to get done and lots of distractions.
+My Mindfulness Programmes remind us that we are human and can be compassionate in our practice of mindfulness.

 We are often taught to be kind to others first.
 Self Compassion brings some of that kindness back to ourselves; in our language toward ourselves and our actions.
+This has proven to create resilience and motivate us.

 When we combine these two elements of mindfulness practice we create a loving awareness of our lives, which has multiple benefits.